Zimmer Metal-On-Metal Hip Implant Pulled from Market

 - Biomet Magnum hip replacement

-In addition, we are also investigating cases brought by patients who suffered hip implants with recalled Stryker Rejuvenate and ABG II hip components, and the recalled Smith & Nephew metal liner.
+In addition, we are also investigating cases brought by patients who suffered hip implants with recalled Stryker Rejuvenate and ABG II hip components.

 Learn more about how you can file a lawsuit and seek compensation for your medical expenses, lost wages, pain and suffering by calling a hip replacement lawyer: (877) 779-1414.